 - Accounts Receivable Factoring

 Business lines of credit are also available with poor credit scores.
-However, the terms won’t be as favorable as a business line of credit from your local bank.
+However, the terms won’t be as favorable as a small business line of credit from your local bank.
 Small business owners with poor credit can still have access to revolving lines of credit if that’s the best bad credit product that suits their business needs.

-And though Equipment Financing carries the same repayment structure as a Business Term Loan, the desired equipment is used as collateral.
+And though Business Equipment Financing carries the same repayment structure as a term loan, the desired equipment is used as collateral.
 This decreases the heightened risk associated with a poor credit profile.

 Bad Credit Business Loans – Research, Facts & Reports